GuillaumeMorini/orchestration-workshop/slides/k8s/daemonset.md

 --

-We have two resources called `rng`:
+We have two resources called `test`:

 - the *deployment* that was existing before